 Highly-qualified dentists and good population coverage together mean that dental care in Germany ranks as one of the best in Europe.
-Dentistry is semi-privatised in the German healthcare system, meaning that, depending on the type of health insurance you have, you may have to contribute a portion of the costs for dental treatment.
+This page covers the basics of dentistry in Germany.

 Dental care & Statutory health insurance